Can Flossing Make You Sick?

 • When you get down to your gums, curve the floss and slide it under the gum line.

-If you’re not a big floss fan, there are some alternatives to traditional dental floss.
-These include:
+If you’re not a big floss fan, there are some alternatives to traditional dental floss:

 • Water flossers